Ethernet Adapter Settings

 Controls how often the network adapter interrupts the CPU to process packets, reducing CPU load at the cost of slightly increased latency.

-Recommended setting: Default for most uses; can be fine-tuned for low-latency applications.
+Recommended setting: Default for most cases is fine

 Adaptive Inter-Frame Spacing